Hypothesis Testing for Functional Linear Models via Bootstrapping: Methodology

-To test the above hypothesis, we observe that $g_{j_1j_2}$ is the mean of the random variable $\xinnerprod{X}{\phi_{j_1}}\yinnerprod{Y}{\psi_{j_2}}$ and the variance of $\xinnerprod{X}{\phi_{j_1}}\yinnerprod{Y}{\psi_{j_2}}$ exhibits a decay pattern under some regularity conditions; {see Section \ref{sec:thm} for details}.
-This motivates us to adapt the technique of partial standardization developed in \cite{Lopes2020,lin2020high}.
-The basic idea is to construct a test statistic by considering the asymptotic distributions of the max statistic and the min statistic
+To test the above hypothesis, we observe that the random variables $\xinnerprod{X}{\phi_{j_1}}\yinnerprod{Y}{\psi_{j_2}}$ have the expected values $\nu_j$ and their variances exhibit a decay pattern under some regularity conditions; {see Section \ref{sec:thm} for details}.
+This motivates us to adapt the idea of partial standardization developed in \cite{Lopes2020,lin2020high}.
+Specifically, we consider the following max and min statistics and their asymptotic distributions,